joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 ---
 ## Final Thoughts

+The rigour of Fall 2024 was on a whole different level compared to Summer 2024, so I’m still surprised I managed to do better in my final semester — especially since Summer almost broke me.
+Maybe it was that final push where I gave it everything I had, like the final 10km of a marathon.

-Clearing 7 modules and Practicum in 2024 was mentally exhausting, but I'm thankful I was able to hide how mentally shag I was from the people around me.
-Could I have done better if I took 2 modules per semester?
+Clearing 7 modules plus Practicum in 2024 was *mentally exhausting*, thankfully I was able to hide how mentally shag I was from others.
+Could I have done better if I only took 2 modules per semester?
 I guess we'll never know.

 Regardless, I would highly recommend OMSA to anyone who wants to attain a deeper understanding of Data Science.
-OMSA is an affordable course with a very flexible schedule.
-Additionally, the instruction and content is fantastic.
+OMSA is an affordable course with a very flexible schedule and the instruction and content are **fantastic**.
+Don't take the easy way out - approach OMSA with a growth mindset and take the harder modules, because those are usually the ones where you can learn more from.
+Could someone take easier modules and graduate with a 3.8 GPA?
+Of course, but what's the point.

 Finally, here are two things I have yet to receive in 2024
 1. My GaTech t-shirt from both 2023 and 2024
-2. My newcomers' lunch from my home church, I've been a member since 1989
+2. My newcomers' lunch from my [home church](https://www.bukitarang.church/explorechristianity/lifes-big-questions/#:~:text=Life's%20Big%20Questions%20is%20an,a%20relaxed%20and%20accessible%20way.), which I've been attending since 1989

+Thank you.

 ---